bgriffen/academic-kickstart/content/authors/admin/_index.md

 I am the Project Lead on the [Caterpillar Project](https://www.caterpillarproject.org/), a large computational galaxy formation suite at MIT focusing on the origin and evolution of the Milky Way.
 I am also a project collaborator on the more general galaxy formation project of [Illustris](http://www.illustris-project.org/) at Harvard.

 You can find a few of my musings in these areas below on my (semi-)active blog.

-*"Sail Forth- Steer for the deep waters only.
-Reckless O soul, exploring.
-I with thee and thou with me.
-For we are bound where mariner has not yet dared go.
-And we will risk the ship, ourselves, and all." - Leaves of Grass, Whitman.*